 - Chardonnay – Look for a lightly oaked wine with some buttery notes.

-Did you try this sausage & butternut squash pasta recipe?
+Did you try this goat cheese butternut squash pasta?

-If you loved this squash pasta recipe I would appreciate it so much if you would give this recipe a star review!
+If you loved this butternut squash and goat cheese pasta, I would appreciate it so much if you would give this recipe a star review!
 Also, be sure to snap a picture of your finished dish and share it with me on Instagram using the hashtag #platingsandpairings and tagging me @platingsandpairings.

 For more great Platings and Pairings recipes, be sure to follow me on Instagram, TikTok, Pinterest and Facebook.